 Right-click on Init and select add sequence.

 The create new sequence window will now be displayed.
-Init_Sequence_1 is the default name for the new initialize code.
 Five different coding methods can be used.
+Init_Sequence_1 is the default name for the new initialized code.
 We will leave this on the default ladder logic and select accept.

 A new tab named Init_Sequence_1 will now be displayed in the work area.
-It is also displayed under the Init heading in the project explorer.
 The icons at the top will allow you to enter your ladder logic.
 As your mouse rolls over the icon, a description of the symbol will be displayed.
+It is also said under the Init heading in the project explorer.

 Position your cursor on the workspace by clicking it with the mouse.
 A dotted rectangular box will be displayed indicating your current cursor position.